btroncone/learn-rxjs/operators/combination/concat.md

 ####signature: `concat(observables: ...*): Observable`
 *The gist: Like the line at an ATM, the next transaction (subscription) won't start until the previous completes...*

+> :bulb: Tip: If throughput not order is a primary concern, try [merge](merge.md) instead!

 ### Examples